The future looks bright for solar lighting devices.

-Solar lights might not be commonly used; however, they indeed prove their worth.
+Solar lights might not be commonly used; however, they indeed prove their worth and have many benefits.
 They’re a renewable source of energy.
 This means a lower cost and a happy mother nature!

 On top of that, they’re easy to install and fix since there’s no wiring to trouble you.
 That also means they’re flexible when it comes to location, as they don’t need a fixed electricity transmission.